crleblanc/PyIrToy/README.rst

 Important Note
 ==============
 This project relies on the IR Toy for transmitting and receiving IR signals.
 Unfortunately this hardware seems to suffer from a firmware bug described here https://github.com/crleblanc/PyIrToy/issues/2, which seems especially bad on the Raspberry Pi.
-I haven't been able to find a workaround for this stability problem, so cannot recommend using this project for long running tasks.
+I haven't been able to find a workaround for this stability problem, so cannot recommend using the IR Toy.
+Unfortunately development on the IR Toy project appears to have stopped.

 PyIrToy
 =======